BenEgeDeniz/Langy/README.md

     <?php

-    require_once __DIR__ . "/langy.php"; // Requireing Langy.
+    require_once __DIR__ . "/langy.php"; // Requiring Langy.

     $lang = new Langy;

-    $lang->setLangDir("langy/languages"); // Set the folder that contains language files.
+    $lang->setLangDir("langy/languages"); // Seting the folder that contains language files.
 (Language files must be ".lang" extension and must be in JSON format.
 See "languages/en.langy" for example.)
-    $lang->setLang("en"); // Set language.
+    $lang->setLang("en"); // Setting the language.
 (This must be the name of the desired language file.
 Exclude extension.)

     ?>
     <!DOCTYPE html>